department-of-veterans-affairs/vets-design-system-documentation/src/_components/link/index.md

 - **Open in the same window except in certain instances.** Links should only open in a new tab if clicking the link will result in the user losing progress or data.
 Otherwise, links should open in the same window.
 - **Use semantically appropriate encodings.** Encode email and phone links with `mailto:` and `tel:`, respectively.

-## Variations

-### Default

-{% include component-example.html alt="Example of the default link style." file="/images/components/link/default-link-style-big.png" reverse=true caption="An example of the default link style." %}

-- Usage guidance is above.
-This is the default style to be used for all links unless otherwise stated in the variations below.
 - All links use Source Sans Pro (Regular), underlined, at 16px.
 - All links share the same color (`$color-link-default` `#004795`) for icon, link text, and underline.
 - All text links should be underlined.
 This is especially important for low-vision users.
 (Exception: [side navigation links]({{ site.baseurl }}/components/sidenav) should not be underlined.)

-### Active link

-{% include component-example.html alt="Example of the active link style." file="/images/components/link/active-link-style-big.png" caption="An example of the active link style." reverse=true %}
-{% include snippet.html content='html/active-link.html' %}

-- For links that have less hierarchy than an Action Link, we recommend using an Active Link.
-Active Links can be accompanied by a right-facing chevron icon for more emphasis.
-- Active links can be seen on [Hub pages]({{ site.baseurl }}/patterns/templates/hub#example)
-- Active link text is bold.

-### Download link

-{% include component-example.html alt="Example of the download link style." file="/images/components/link/download-link-en.png" caption="An example of the download link in English." reverse=true %}
-{% include snippet.html content='html/pdf-download-link.html' %}

-- Use for download links including but not limited to PDFs and Excel files.
-The download icon is optional but encouraged.
-- When using for a PDF, use only for linking directly to a PDF, not as a trigger for a process that generates a PDF.
-For [generating a PDF, use a button](#links-vs-buttons).
-- Structure: fa-download icon + 8px margin + Link text (PDF, page count)

-### Video link - Descriptive

-{% include component-example.html alt="Example of the video link descriptive style." file="/images/components/link/video-descriptive-link.png" caption="An example of the video descriptive link in English." reverse=true %}
-{% include snippet.html content='html/video-descriptive-link.html' %}

-* Use when linking directly to a YouTube video.
-* Structure: fa-play-circle icon + 8px margin + Video link text

-### Video link - Channel

-{% include component-example.html alt="Example of the video link channel style." file="/images/components/link/video-channel-link.png" caption="An example of the video descriptive link in English." reverse=true %}
-{% include snippet.html content='html/video-channel-link.html' %}

-* Use when linking to a YouTube channel.
-* Structure: fa-youtube icon + 8px margin + YouTube channel name

 ## Content considerations